nteract/pick/README.md

 Instead, we decided to use magic -- kernel magic.
 In the style of other cell magics, we wanted Pick to give users a flexible kernel magic in a notebook cell.

-As an example, here's a kernel magic for creating a kernel that uses a conda environment:
+As an example, here's how a kernel magic for creating a kernel that uses a conda environment would work:

 ```
 %%kernel.conda-environment